Indusmart/onde/doc/INSTALL.md

 ### Linux (Debian / Ubuntu)

-Become root user.
+Became root user.
 You will be prompted your user's password.

     sudo su -

-First install the data base server, on ubuntu 20.04 it can be like this
+## Installing PostgreSQL Database Server

-    apt install postgresql-12
+    apt install apt install postgresql-12

-PS: The minimum supported Ubuntu version by ONDE is 16.03.
-As such, the minimum version of Postgresql should be 9.5.
-In that case, the command would look like this:

-    apt install postgresql-9.5

-Next, it is necessary to create a new PostgreSQL server cluster.
-Use the following command (swap out 9.5 for 12 if need be):

-    pg_createcluster 9.5 main --start

-Be sure to check the status of the cluster before continuing:

-    service postgresql status

-Now, use the **``su``** command to become the postgres user.
+Now, use the **``su``** command to became the postgres user.
-The postgres user is usually setup without a password, that's why we became root first.
+The postgres user is usually setup without a password, that's why we became root first

     su - postgres